Chronically late people typically:

 Drifters are late because their attention is difficult to engage.
 Only when they are almost certain to be late does the fear of lateness get them focused on preparation.

-The Consequence Immune believe that there won’t be repercussions for lateness.
+The Punishment Immune believe that there won’t be repercussions for lateness.

-The Consequence Insensitive know that there will be repercussions for lateness but aren’t worried about them.
+The Punishment Insensitive know that there will be repercussions for lateness but aren’t worried about them.

 Masters feel superior when they imagine others willingly waiting for them.